fluxcd/helm-operator/docs/helmrelease-guide/rollbacks.md

 ## Enabling retries of rolled back releases

-Sometimes the cause of an upgrade failure may be transient, to guard yourself against this it is possible to instruct the Helm Operator to retry the upgrade of a rolled back release by setting `.rollback.retry` to `true`.
+Sometimes the cause of an upgrade failure may be transient.
+To guard yourself against this it is possible to instruct the Helm Operator to retry the upgrade of a rolled back release by setting `.rollback.retry` to `true`.
 This will cause the Helm Operator to retry the upgrade until the `.rollback.maxRetries`